ashiknasim/Crime-Analysis-based-on-Kerala-Police-Official-Data/README.md

 **Data Collection:**

-The dataset was sourced from the official Kerala Police website.
+-The dataset was sourced from the official Kerala Police website.

-Data from Mannanthala, Medical College, Kazhakootam, and Peroorkada police stations were compiled to form a representative cluster.
+-Data from Mannanthala, Medical College, Kazhakootam, and Peroorkada police stations were compiled to form a representative cluster.

 **Exploratory Data Analysis (EDA):**